-Kansai's largest hot spring theme park, Solaniwa Onsen
+Solaniwa Onsen: Kansai's largest hot spring theme park

-Directly connected to JR Bentencho Station, access to the facitly couldn't be easier.
+Directly connected to JR Bentencho Station, access to Solaniwa Onsen couldn't be easier.
 Directions from the station platform to the hot springs are prominently displayed and easy to understand, so it's hard to get lost.

 After checking in at the reception desk, choose your favorite yukata!
 There are seven styles for women, four for men, and two for children.
 Since shoes are prohibited on the grounds, you can leave yours in this area.

-The second floor features a restaurant and shopping area and a hot stone spa.
+The second floor at Solaniwa Onsen features a restaurant and a shopping area, and a hot stone spa.
 The third floor is a huge rest area, while the fourth floor is home to a garden where you can enjoy footbaths, and the bathrooms are found on the fifth floor.

-Of course, nude bathing is separated into men’s and women’s baths, so you can bath with peace of mind.
+Of course, nude bathing is separated into men’s and women’s baths so that you can bathe with peace of mind.

-However, a private family baths, or footbaths where you can relax in your yukata are also recommended.
-The open-air famliy baths feature their own gardens so you can fully appreciate your private space.
+However, private family baths or footbaths where you can relax in your yukata are also recommended.
+The open-air family baths feature their own gardens, so you can fully appreciate your private space.

 The shopping area is divided into sections: “Beauty,” “Miscellaneous Japanese Goods” and “Food & Drinks.”
-Many souvenirs unique to the onsem are available, so it’s an exciting place to do some shopping.
+Many souvenirs unique to this Osaka onsen are available, so it’s an exciting place to do some shopping.

-There are two restaurants: “Kappo Ukiyo-Tei” where you can enjoy creative Japanese cuisine, and “Izakaya Nawanoren” modeled after a popular restaurants of the past.
+There are two restaurants: “Kappo Ukiyo-Tei,” where you can enjoy creative Japanese cuisine, and “Izakaya Nawanoren,” modeled after popular restaurants of the past.
 If you want to eat traditional Japanese food such as tempura, sashimi, and soba, Kappo Ukiyo-Tei is the place to eat.
 If you’re in the mood for a lighter meal, try Izakaya Nawanoren, which features a convenient touch panel menu with photos.

-There are also areas where you can dress up as a, townsman or townswoman, ninja, or samurai (charges apply) for a fun photo shoot.
+There are also areas where you can dress up as a townsman or townswoman, ninja, or samurai (charges apply) for a fun photoshoot.
 The most popular option is being transformed into an oiran (8,500 yen excluding tax).
-When you enter the studio wearing a glamorous kimono and elaborate hair and makeup, you can simply leave the rest to the photographer who will help you create some beautiful Japanese memories!
+When you enter the studio wearing a glamorous kimono and elaborate hair and makeup, you can leave the rest to the photographer, who will help you create some beautiful Japanese memories!

 A fulfilling experience and you’ll need more than a day

 Since it’s open all night, Solaniwa Onsen is a great place to stay on your first night in Osaka.
-After a relaxing evening bath, you can ease into the next morning before sightseein in the city.
-So enjoy eating, dancing, and onsen culture and this fun hot spring theme park in the heart of Osaka!
+After a relaxing evening bath, you can ease into the next morning before sightseeing in the city.
+So enjoy eating, dancing, and onsen culture and this fun Osaka onsen theme park!